 1. Roosters Crowing

-Though country workers no longer depend on roosters for their wake-up alarm, it is not unusual to hear a rooster crow as early as three o’clock in the morning.
+Country workers no longer depend on roosters for their wake-up alarm, but the roosters still begin to crow as early as three o’clock in the morning.
 It may be another hour before the rooster alarm sounds again in a chorus of echoes, as if each rooster is answering to a roll call.
 The crowing of the roosters ends the silence of the dark night and invites the neighborhood to greet the new day with excitement.

 It is not clear whether aged roosters suffer dementia or they’re just hyperactive, but some continue to crow intermittently past the noon hour.
 They may be just happy.